sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 H\ :sub:`1`: *θ* > 0.5

-When this happens, we have what’s called a **one-sided test** and the critical region only covers one tail of the sampling distribution.
+When this happens, we have what is called a **one-sided test** and the critical region only covers one tail of the sampling distribution.
 This is illustrated in :numref:`fig-rejectionRegion2`.